Raphire/Win11Debloat/README.md

 ### The windows 10 default settings will:
 - Remove all bloatware apps from [this list](#these-apps-will-be-deleted-by-default).
-- Hide the 3D objects folder under 'This pc' in windows explorer.
+- Disable telemetry, diagnostic data & targeted ads.
 - Disable bing in windows search.
 - Disable tips & tricks on the lockscreen.
 (This changes your lockscreen wallpaper to the windows default)
 - Disable tips, tricks and suggestions in the startmenu and settings.
+- Hide the 3D objects folder under 'This pc' in windows explorer.
 - Disable the 'Include in library' from context menu.
 - Disable the 'Give access to' from context menu.
 - Disable the 'Share' from context menu.
 (Does not remove the onedrive share option)